Japan's first SLR: Asahiflex

 1953: Asahiflex Ia:

 The second Asahiflex, the Ia, was introduced one year after the first, featuring a second flash contact as the most visible change.
 But there were others.
-Here a very late sample with sn.
+This is a very late sample with sn.
 43753.
-Standard lens is still Asahi Kogaku Takumar 50/3,5, here with a yellow filter.
+Standard lens is still Asahi Kogaku Takumar 50/3,5, seen here with a yellow filter.

 Differenses from model I (lower) to Ia: Somewhat bolder types on arrows and, more important, shutter times changed from 500-200-100-60-40-30-20 + B on model I, to 500-200-100-50-25 + B on Ia.

 1954: Asahiflex IIb:

 The Asahiflex II b first of all introduced the famous Instant Return Mirror, thus removing the major obstacle for the SLR cameras to fully conquer the market.
 The one shown here is a very early sample with hardly any visible changes from the Ia, except the letters F and X by the flash contacts.

 As shown here, the first IIb samples did not show the new design that was going to follow the later ones, but were identical to the Ia from this angle.

 At this stage, with sn.
 52117, the new design was visible.